 President & Board Chairman

 Anton played rugby as a youth, his modest efforts as a back helping his Carson Graham Eagles win Vancouver’s district championships two consecutive years.
 Anton’s wife Tori played in the front row at McGill University and now their two boys Alex (12) and Dylan (10) play for AYR.
 The Forbes-Roberts family loves the overall athleticism and confidence the game instills.

 As previous Chair of the AYR Advisory Board, Anton instituted an operational framework to run AYR, introduced sponsorships, implemented age groups, and organized regular use of Atlanta city fields.
-As elected President of the new, expanded 501(c)3 Board he will carry out AYR’s 2016-2018 Strategic Plan.
+As elected President of the new, expanded 501(c)3 Board he carries out AYR’s 2016-2018 Strategic Plan.
 His key goals are implementing an age-based Life coaching curriculum, a SafePlay Program, a longer term fields solution, and growing AYR’s number of players from all areas of Atlanta through broader partnerships and scholarships.

 Anton holds an MBA and his corporate experience spans over 15 years in loyalty marketing and CRM for F500 companies.
 He has also advised many smaller businesses on operational, sales, and marketing strategy.
 His current CRM focus is building technology-based platforms that drive societally beneficial goals.

 Active in the Boy Scouts of America and a longtime InterAtlantaFC soccer coach, his other interests include commercial property, investing, skiing, cars, travel, and playing/coaching as many sports as possible with his boys.

 Anton is also USAR 200-level certified, and a 2017-2018 U12 coach at AYR.